 On average, applying MCP during inference resulted in a total processing time for a single image including MCD (preprocessing, inference and postprocessing) of $105.2\pm116.1$ ms compared to a total processing time of $22.1\pm2.9$ ms for YOLOv8 without dropout.

-Using the MCD certainty measures did not resulted in a better separation between correct and wrong detections for 12m and 24m and the difference in performance between MCD class and the YOLOv8 confidence measure at 32m was small.
-Additionally, applying MCD increased the processing time by a factor 5.
-Therefore, the rest of the experiments uses the YOLOv8 confidence value as certainty measure.
+Using the MCD certainty measures did not result in a better separation between correct and wrong detections for 12m and 24m, and the difference in performance between the MCD class and the YOLOv8 confidence measure at 32m was small.
+Additionally, applying MCD increased the processing time by a factor of 5.
+Therefore, the rest of the experiments use the YOLOv8 confidence value as the certainty measure.
 The average F1-scores for all images in the dataset, using the YOLOv8 confidence value as the certainty measure, were 0.83 at 12m, 0.70 at 24m, and 0.44 at 32m altitude.